 Step 4: After Birth, Give Consent for Adoption.

-Putting a child up for adoption as a teenager officially happens after you deliver your baby.
-Your adoption professional will help you create a hospital plan, and an adoption attorney will explain your rights prior to you signing any adoption paperwork.
+Putting a child up for adoption as a teenager officially happens after delivering your baby.
+Your adoption professional will help you create a hospital plan, and an adoption attorney will explain your rights before you sign any adoption paperwork.

 You may ask, “If you give your baby up for adoption as a minor, could you get them back?”
 The answer, in most cases, is no. Once you give your consent for your child’s adoption, you will lose parental rights, and the adoption will be final.

 That’s why it’s so important to think hard about adoption before pursuing this path.
 Remember, you will always have the right to change your mind any time before signing your adoption paperwork.

 Once your child has been placed with their adoptive parents, you can still maintain contact for years to come.

 Many birth mothers find that direct communication with their child’s adoptive family helps relieve some of the grief and loss felt after placement.

 You can also reach out to an adoption professional to learn more about getting to know the adoptive family and building a lifelong connection with your child through open adoption.